How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 A frequent critic of the Prime Minister, Mr Bell has been the MP for Newcastle-under-Lyme since 2019.

-He said: “I wrote my letter following PMQs on 12 January, when I could not square the prime minister’s words from the dispatch box with his previous statements to the house before Christmas.
+He said: “I wrote my letter following PMQs on January 12, when I could not square the Prime Minister’s words from the dispatch box with his previous statements to the house before Christmas.

 "Subsequently I have also struggled to reconcile assurances given directly to me with the implications of Sue Gray’s interim findings.”